Unprecedented Cross-Party Support in Pyeongtaek Where the Reformed New Party Has No Candidate

 “Dongtan and Pyeongtaek, Bound Together by a Shared Semiconductor Destiny”

-Lee Jun-seok, Chief Election Strategy Committee Chairman of the Reform New Party, on May 28 publicly declared his support for Yoo Eui-dong, the People Power Party candidate running in the June 3 parliamentary by-election for Pyeongtaek-eul.
-This marks the Reform New Party’s direct endorsement of a rival party candidate in a district where it has not fielded its own candidate.
-Lee emphasized that a cross-party coalition is necessary in order to prevent the opposition’s push to relocate the southern Gyeonggi semiconductor belt.
+On May 28, Lee Jun-seok, Chief Election Strategy Committee Chairman of the Reform New Party, publicly expressed his support for Yoo Eui-dong, the People Power Party candidate running in the June 3 by-election for Pyeongtaek-eul.
+In a situation where the Reform New Party has not fielded a candidate in Pyeongtaek-eul, Lee directly named and backed a rival party candidate.
+Lee argued that a coalition beyond party lines is necessary to block the ruling party’s proposal to relocate the semiconductor belt in southern Gyeonggi Province.

-On Facebook that day, Lee wrote, "During this election, I have refrained from mentioning candidates from other parties and have excluded personal relationships from the equation," adding, "However, for the future of Dongtan, and as a city sharing the same boat with Pyeongtaek, I feel compelled to say a word."
+On his Facebook page that day, Lee stated, “In this election, I have refrained from mentioning candidates from other parties, setting aside personal relationships,” and added, “However, for the sake of Dongtan’s future, I would like to say something about Pyeongtaek, a city that shares the same boat as Dongtan.”

-Lee referred to Samsung Electronics’ Hwaseong and Pyeongtaek campuses and SK hynix’s Icheon and Cheongju campuses, stating, "The semiconductor belt in southern Gyeonggi is, in itself, the heart and future of Korea’s industry," and added, "Ensuring these massive production bases continue operating in their current locations, without disruption, is the way to protect and enhance the value of Dongtan."
+Referring to Samsung Electronics’ Hwaseong and Pyeongtaek Campuses, as well as SK hynix’s Icheon and Cheongju Campuses, Lee said, “The semiconductor belt in southern Gyeonggi is the very heart and future of Korean industry,” and emphasized, “Ensuring that these massive production bases continue to operate stably in their current locations is the way to protect and enhance the value of Dongtan.”

 Lee Jun-seok, Chief Election Strategy Committee Chairman of the Reform New Party, is campaigning near Sadang Station in Dongjak-gu, Seoul on the 21st.
 Photo by Yonhap News Agency